 I accept print and ebooks for review, but prefer print.

 Self-published and traditionally published books are acceptable, though I prefer to give Indie authors a chance of getting a good review.
 I only give good reviews.
 That doesn’t mean every book I read will get a good review.
 It means this: if I don’t think your book is great I won’t write a review.
 Generally, I explain why a review is not offered.
-Otherwise, a four or five star rating will be given.

 Genres I will read:

 History (with sources)

 Science (with sources, for the lay reader)

 Biography (with sources)

 Because of the great number of autobiographical (memoir) books that are submitted, I will no longer be accepting requests for books in the genre.

 Inspirational/motivational books are very personal and value-laden.
 I find it hard to critique this material without offending in many cases, so please do not ask to have a book from this genre reviewed.